MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/4-spot-node-pools.md

 Azure provides Azure Virtual Machine instances that you can use to access unused Azure compute capacity at deep discounts.
 These VMs are ideal for workloads that can be interrupted, providing scalability while reducing costs.

-Let's look at the underlying infrastructure that is available to you when deciding on a cost-saving solution.
+Let's look at the underlying infrastructure that allows for this cost-saving solution in AKS.

 ## Azure Spot Virtual Machines (Spot VMs)